 Parameter Description

 LVM Type Select LVM2 Volume from the following volume types to create an LVM volume group and volume, then press Enter.

 Non-LVM2 Volume (local disk)

 LVM2 Volume (local disk)

 Cluster Enabled LVM2 Volume

 Select LVM type Non-LVM2 Volume (local disk) LVM2 Volume (local disk) Cluster Enabled LVM2 Volume

 NCP Enables the Linux POSIX file system on the volume to be accessed with the NetWare Control Protocol (NCP).
 It creates an NCP volume of the same name, and creates an NCP share at the root of the volume.

 NCP Enable volume?
 (Y)es (N)o

-Volume name Type a name to use for the LVM volume group and logical volume (such as lvvol1 ), then press Enter.
+Volume name Type a name to use for the LVM volume group and logical volume (such as lvvol1), then press Enter.

-Enter volume name: lvvoll
+Enter volume name: lvvol1

-NOTE: If you enable NCP for the volume, the LVM volume name must comply with the limitations for NCP volume names described in Section 5.4, "Naming Conventions for NCP Volume Names," on page 25.
+NOTE: If you enable NCP for the volume, the LVM volume name must comply with the limitations for NCP volume names described in Section 5.4, "Naming Conventions for NCP Volume Names," on page 31.
 If you use lowercase letters for the volume name, they are automatically changed to uppercase for the NCP volume name.

+Parameter De Se pr

+Description

+Select one of the following file system options to make on the volume, then press Enter:

+- btrfs (requires btrfsprogs)

+- ext2

+- ext3

+- reiserfs

+- xfs

+Mount Point

-Parameter Description Select one of the following file system options to make on the volume, then press Enter: File System Type Mount Point Specify the full Linux path where you want to mount the device, then press Enter.
-The default path is /usr/novell/ <lv_volume_name>.
-Enter full mountpoint path: /mmt/lwol1 For example, type /mnt/lvvol, then press Enter.
-The mount path's final directory can be the same or different than the name used</lv_volume_name> Make Options for the logical volume.
+Specify the full Linux path where you want to mount the device, then press Enter.
+The default path is /usr/novell/<lv volume name>.

+Enter full mountpoint path://mmt/lwol1

+For example, type /mnt/lvvol, then press Enter.

+The mount path's final directory can be the same or different than the name used for the logical volume.

+Make Options

 (Optional) Specify the make options to use for your selected file system, then press Enter.

-Enter any make options: For information, see the mkfs(8), mkfs.btrfs(8), mkfs.ext2(8), mkfs.ext3(8), mkfs.reiser(8), and mkfs.xfs(8) man pages.
+Enter any make options:

+For information, see the mkfs(8), mkfs.btrfs(8), mkfs.ext2(8), mkfs.ext3(8), mkfs.reiser(8), and mkfs.xfs(8) man pages.

 If a specified make option is invalid for the specified file system, the file system creation fails.

-Mount Options creation fails.
+Mount Options

 Specify the default set of options to use when mounting the volume after a reboot, then press Enter.

-Enter any mount options: rw The Read/Write (rw) mount option is specified by default.
-For information about mount options that are available for each file system, see the mount (0) man page
+Enter any mount options: rw

+The Read/Write (rw) mount option is specified by default.

+For information about mount options that are available for each file system, see the mount (8) man page.

-Parameter Description
+Description

-Devices Use the Up-arrow and Do press Insert or Enter to se wn-arrow keys to highlight a device from the list, the list, the list, the list is the device.
+Use the Up-arrow and Down-arrow keys to highlight a device from the list, then press Insert or Enter to select the device.

-MSS Version 4.14a Build :

-Device Free Size Shared Selected

-Total OKB

-Device Free Size Shared
+Partition Size

-sda 1655.13 MB No

-sdb 398.98 MB No

-sdc 101.98 MB No

-sde 101.98 MB NO

-040

-Ins/ENIER=Select Del=Remov e H3=Accept Select list U=Up D=Down ESC/Q=Prev Menu

-Partition Size Specify the maximum am ount of space in MB to use from the selected devic

-then press Enter.
+Specify the maximum amount of space in MB to use from the selected device, then press Enter.